SetProtocol/uniswap-tokenlist/l1l2-description.md

-The Normalno L1xL2 Dominance Index is a weighted index that tracks the transactions activity and addresses growth inside Layer-1, Layer-2 networks and sidechains.
+L1 x L2 Index is a weighted index that tracks the transactions activity and addresses growth inside Layer-1, Layer-2 networks and sidechains.

 Objectives ----

-The Normalno L1xL2 Dominance Index is reflected both for transactions activity and addresses growth inside concrete network to determine its dominance.
-That dominance represents manager’s estimates for optimization using Black–Litterman model.
+L1 x L2 Index is reflected for transactions activity and addresses growth inside the concrete network to determine its dominance.
+That dominance represents the manager’s estimates for optimization using the Black–Litterman model.

 Terms ----